uav4geo/OpenPointClass/README.md

 docker run -it --rm -v /dataset-path:/data uav4geo/openpointclass:latest pcclassify /data/dataset.ply /data/classified.ply /data/model.bin
 ```

 ## Known Issues

- * Gradient Boosted Trees as an alternative to Random Forest are currently broken.
  * We only support a subset of the PLY format (for performance reasons) and certain less common variations of the format might give trouble.
 Most importantly, the X/Y/Z coordinates must be `float` values when using binary PLY, not `double` or `float64`.
 We recommend to use LAS/LAZ if higher precision coordinates are needed.

 ## License